abroroo/til/React/How to prevent re-rendering.md

 const memoizedValue = useMemo(() => computeExpensiveValue(a, b), [a, b]);

 ```
 3. Use __`useCallback()`__ to lock in event handlers or any callback functions.
 It ensures they don't get recreated on every render.
-In React, when you define a function inside a component, like const handleClick = () => { // Handle click logic }, it gets recreated on each render.
+In React, when you define a function inside a component, like const `handleClick = () => { // Handle click logic }`, it gets recreated on each render.
 This means that every time your component rerenders, a new function with a new reference is created, even if the function's logic remains the same. `useCallback()` helps to prevent that.

 ```javascript
 const handleClick = useCallback(() => {